hartwigmedical/documentation/data-access-request-guide.md

 RNAseq data will be made available per sample via GCP.

 Some notes to keep in mind:
-- Files can be very large  so consider this when you want to egress the files (comes with costs, see [Tips on accessing the data trough GCP](#tips-on-accessing-the-data-trough-GCP)).
+- Files can be very large  so consider this when you want to egress the files (comes with costs, see [Tips on accessing the data through GCP](#tips-on-accessing-the-data-through-GCP)).

 ### More information
 - For source code of our analysis pipeline see our [pipeline5 repo](https://github.com/hartwigmedical/pipeline5).